Observational assessment of the viability of de Sitter-G\"odel-de Sitter phase transition: Abstract

 \section{Abstract}

-{A geometrical phase transition in the very early Universe, from de~Sitter to G\"odel and back to de~Sitter (dGd) spacetimes, can explain the universal phenomenon of rotation of many large scale structures.
-This phase transition is shown to induce fluctuations on the matter and radiation fields with possibly observable traces.
-In this work we simulate the dGd-induced inhomogeneities and use their power spectrum, parametrized by the parameter pair ($p_1, p_2$), as possible seeds of CMB anisotropies along with the standard inflationary perturbations.
-With the Planck 2018 observations, we find $p_1=0.008^{+0.003}_{-0.008}$ and $p_2= 0.002^{+0.001}_{-0.002}$ consistent with pure inflationary power spectrum and no hint for the dGd transition.
-Future large scale surveys can further tighten the constraints and probe the physics of the early Universe.}
+de Sitter--G\"odel--de Sitter phase transition(dGd) is a possible geometrical phase transition in the very early universe.
+It induces fluctuations with possibly observable traces on matter and radiation fields.
+Here we present a simulation based on dGd to investigate possible perturbations which could be along with the standard inflationary fluctuations in the cosmic microwave background (CMB) and distribution of the large-scale structure.
+The power spectrum of perturbations is characterized by a parameter pair, labeled here as ($p_1, p_2$).
+With {\it Planck} observations we find $p_1=0.008^{+0.003}_{-0.008}$ and $p_2= 0.002^{+0.001}_{-0.002}$ consistent with pure inflationary power spectrum and no hint for the dGd transition.
+Also, it is estimated future large-scale surveys such as Euclid and SKA can further tighten the constraints up to an order of magnitude and probe the physics of the early universe with much higher precision.